Table of Contents

 Greece was the first country outside of Italy that I visited during my semester abroad in fall 2017.
 My friend Mairin and I booked a trip to Greece before our semester abroad even started and it was by far one of my favorite trips.
 We visited September 7-11, 2017 (3 nights in Santorini, 1 night in Athens) and flew from Florence to Santorini and then from Santorini to Athens and Athens back to Florence.
 We booked this trip completely on our own and I think we did a damn good job.
 Plus, we were able to see both Santorini and Athens on a budget!

 Santorini, Greece: Where To Stay

 Santorini is extremely expensive.
 Especially the famous coastal town of Oia (pronounced with a silent “o”), where all the cliffside buildings are located.
 You know, the white one’s with the blue roofs in movies like Mamma Mia and Sisterhood of the Traveling Pants 2?
-Most people stay in Fira when they visit because it’s cheaper, but we wanted to stay right in Oia and do it on a college student’s budget.
+Most people stay in Fira when they visit because it’s cheaper, but we wanted to stay right in Oia and be able to see both Santorini and Athens on a budget.
 This is probably the best tip in my Greece travel guide.
 Here’s how we did it…

 We stayed at the Marcos Rooms.
 A 2-star hotel aka the cutest little homestay experience you’ll ever have.
 It was simple for sure and we had to share a double bed, but it was run by a Greek family who served us breakfast each morning and was located RIGHT in the center of Oia, with views of the Aegean Sea from every angle.
 I do recommend staying here!
-Of course if you are honeymooning or work full-time, definitely take advantage of a villa or stay in a famous cave hotel, but if you’re balling on a budget, this is a great option.
+Of course if you are honeymooning or work full-time, definitely take advantage of a villa or stay in a famous cave hotel, but if you want to see Santorini and Athens on a budget, this is a great option.

 Santorini, Greece: Getting Around